ebzzry/ebzzry.github.io/en/fkd/emacs-pairs.md

 The plethora of commands in smartparens may be daunting at first, but the investement in time in learning them, will be minimal compared to benefits that you will reap.

 smartparens is the brainchild of [Matus Goljer](https://github.com/Fuco1).
-For more information on smartparens, go to [here](https://github.com/Fuco1/smartparens).
+For more information on smartparens, go [here](https://github.com/Fuco1/smartparens).
 If you like this project, you may donate [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CEYP5YVHDRX8C).

 The banner image used at the top is from [wallhaven](https://alpha.wallhaven.cc/wallpaper/578010).